resibots/blackdrops/docs/basic_tutorial.md

 <img src="../imgs/planar_arm.png" width="400">
 </center>

 We want to control a 2-DOF planar arm (i.e., no gravity) where both joints are actuated (see the picture).
 The system has 2 links (with lengths l1 = l2 = 0.5m) and 2 joints (with torques u1 and u2).
 The task of this planar arm is to find a policy (a simple feed-forward neural network in this case) such that its end-effector reaches a target position.
-We assume that the robot starts with zero velocity and angles of π (for both of the joints) and the target point is when both joints are at the zero position (i.e., goal = [0, 1]).
+We assume that the robot starts with zero velocity and angle of π for the first joint and zero for the second one and the target point is when both joints are at the zero position (i.e., goal = [0, 1]).

 We deliberately chose a very easy control task for the tutorial, in order for users to focus more on how to create the scenarios and not to understand the system.